 But after six months of posting dipping videos, our audience grew fatigued.
 How many times can you watch items being dipped in pink paint before it gets… a little old?

 It was time to pivot.
 But we wanted to stick with an artistic concept, and create something that’s both homemade and not focused on insurance.

 To come up with a new concept, our creative team riffed off of a prompt inspired by design thinking: If you had one photo of a man sitting on a toilet, how would you edit it to make each and every post different from the next?

 This led us down a rabbit hole of ideas.
 We iterated on several, and even produced some.

 But then Covid-19 flipped the world upside down, and we were suddenly faced with the new challenge of working from home.

 How could we produce Instagram videos while quarantining?
 And since creatives were being hit hard by the pandemic, how could we support artists in our community?

 From ‘Covered’ to ‘Connected’

-Our Instagram has always been a playground for exploration. #ConnectedByLemonade is the natural evolution, because our virtual art gallery is no longer about us—it’s about a community of people who love art, design, and giving back.
-You can’t get much more Lemonade than that.
+Instagram has always been our playground for exploration.
+This new feed is the natural evolution, because our virtual art gallery is no longer about us—it’s about a community of people who love art, design, and giving back.
+There’s nothing more Lemonade than that.